-Here you can find inspiration and information about Lapland and the most unique attractions, like the Santa Claus Village in Rovaniemi and the famous Icehotels in Lapland.
+You can find inspiration and information about Lapland and its unique attractions, like the Santa Claus Village in Rovaniemi and the famous Ice hotels in Lapland.
 There are also plenty of opportunities to experience the traditions of the native people called the Sami.

 Destinations in Lapland

 We have selected some destinations we can recommend to visit:

 Situated next to the Arctic Circle, Rovaniemi is considered the capital of Finnish Lapland.
 This town is best known as the hometown of Santa Claus, which visitors can meet any day of the year at the Santa Claus Village.